mattdvhope/source-landing/content/blog/low-cost-ad/index.md

 _You will need to harken back to **the advertising days of old**._

-So like/follow my page on Facebook to find out how you can soon **skyrocket your sales conversion percentages**!
+So like/follow my page on Facebook to find out how you can soon **skyrocket your sales conversion rates**!

 _"Hitch your wagon to a star!"_ -- Ralph Waldo Emerson